waku-org/specs/standards/application/inbox.md

 DH: X25519 cipher: AEAD_CHACHA20_POLY1305 hash: BLAKE2b

 ## Recipient Key Identifer
-Recipients need to know which ephemeral public key was used in the senders noise handshake.
-To communicate this, senders include a short identifier for the key.
+When receiving a payload it is initially unclear which Recipients ephemeral key was used by the sender in the noise handshake.
+The Recipient sends their ephemeral key out of band, and there may exist many such keys.
+The recipient could exhaustively attempt decryption with it's available keys however this is potentially inefficient.
+Additionally in the case of decryption failure, its ambiguious whether the ephemeral keys was never valid or has expired/consumed.

+To make this efficient, the Sender includes a short identifier for the key.

 Calculated as: `blake2b(utf8ToBytes('WAP') || K)`[0..4]